 The unique macrophage-targeted delivery technology provides tremendous opportunity.
-Hence, rnatics develops RNA therapeutics for a variety of inflammatory and fibrotic diseases with high medical need.
+Hence, RNATICS develops RNA therapeutics for a variety of inflammatory and fibrotic diseases with high unmet medical need.

-The initial indication for rnatics’ most advanced drug candidate, RCS-21, will be COVID-19-induced pulmonary hyperinflammation and fibrosis.
-RCS-21 specifically inhibits microRNA-21, which is among the strongest upregulated microRNAs in alveolar macrophages of individuals suffering from severe COVID-19.
+The initial indication for RNATICS’ most advanced drug candidate, RCS-21, will be pulmonary hyperinflammation and fibrosis after viral infection such as influenza or SARS-CoV-2.
+RCS-21 specifically inhibits microRNA-21, which is among the strongest upregulated microRNAs in alveolar macrophages of individuals suffering from severe hyperinflammation after viral infection.
 Targeted inhibition of miR-21 has shown significant reduction of pulmonary inflammation, amelioration of lung damage elicited by scarring, and marked improvement of lung function in a therapeutic proof-of-concept study in a preclinical animal model of inflammatory lung damage.

-Further inflammatory and fibrotic diseases are currently under investigation.
+Further inflammatory and fibrotic diseases of the lung are currently under investigation.

 Formal safety and toxicology studies are currently ongoing to confirm the non-hazardous nature of the lead compound RCS-21.
-The Federal Institute for Drugs and Medical Devices (BfArM) has already given a positive assessment in a formal Advice Meeting as to the clinical development including design of Phase 1a, 1b and 1b extension in patients with COVID-19.
-The start of first-in-human clinical studies is projected by the end of 2022/early 2023.
+The Federal Institute for Drugs and Medical Devices (BfArM) has already given a positive assessment in a formal Advice Meeting as to the clinical development including design of Phase 1in healthy volunteers.
+The start of first-in-human clinical trials is planned for 2024.